Trustees

 Tony Rowe CBE, Chairman

-Tony is currently the Chief Executive and has many business interests over the South West.
-Tony has many other commercial interests in Exeter but notably he is the Chief Executive and Chairman of Exeter Rugby Group Plc ( Exeter Chiefs), who over the last 25 years under his guidance have risen from a fourth division amateur outfit to the Champions of English Rugby Union, playing in England’s Aviva Premiership.
+Tony Rowe is the Chief Executive & Chairman of Exeter Rugby Group Plc (Exeter Chiefs) and has other business interests across the South West.
+Over the last 30 years, under his guidance, the club has risen from a fourth division amateur outfit to the Champions of English Rugby Union, playing in England’s Gallagher Premiership.

 Michael Caines MBE, Trustee